mvolkmann/blog/src/prolog.md

 Prolog supports the following additional operators:

-TODO: Finish documenting the meaning of some of these operators.

 | Operator | Meaning                                                                           |
 | -------- | --------------------------------------------------------------------------------- |
 | `:-`     | prefix; appears before a compiler directive                                       |